 images folder.
 Inside this folder you will find images of the format

 You can delete thumbnail files manually from any of these directories and the plugin will figure everything out.
-But it’s probably not advisable to delete the directories themselves – use the [Delete] buttons in the control panel for that.
+But it’s probably not advisable to delete the directories themselves – use the ‘Delete’ buttons in the control panel for that.

 If you’d rather spend time with the bytes, you’ll need to step into the view source page.

-If, for some inexplicable reason, you need the un-current version of a plugin, it can probably be found on the plugin archive page.
+If, for some inexplicable reason, you need a legacy version of a plugin, it can probably be found on the plugin archive page.

 If you’re feeling brave, or fancy swimming with piranhas, you can test out some of my beta code.
 It can be found on the plugin beta page.